sumonnwe/microservice-ecommerce/README.md

 # Event-Driven Microservices Demo (User / Order / EventBridge)

-This repository demonstrates a **reliable event-driven microservices architectureS** built with **.NET, Kafka, SignalR, and React**, using the **Transactional Outbox pattern** to ensure consistency between database writes and event publishing.
+This repository demonstrates a **reliable event-driven microservices architectures** built with **.NET, Kafka, SignalR, and React**, using the **Transactional Outbox pattern** to ensure consistency between database writes and event publishing.

 The system allows creating **Users and Orders**, emitting domain events reliably to Kafka, and streaming those events live to a **React frontend** via **SignalR**.